Security of Electrical, Optical and Wireless On-Chip Interconnects: A Survey: Electrical On-chip Communication Security

 \section{Electrical On-chip Communication Security}

 Electrical on-chip interconnects can be considered as traditional and widely used technology of all.
-In this section, we will survey recent research efforts on security of electrical NoCs.
+This section will survey recent research efforts on the security of electrical NoCs.
 First, we discuss the threat models and attacks on electrical NoCs.
 Next, we describe suitable countermeasures to defend against these attacks.